Cruise Ship Jobs: Waiter (and Assistant Waiter)

 If you’re interested in applying to be either a waiter or an assistant waiter on a cruise ship, then there are several things you need to know, and we will try our best to cover them in the post.
 Take a look below to learn more about these jobs and how you should prepare for them.

-What’s the Job of a Waiter/Waitress?
+What’s the Job of a Waiter/Waitress Like?

 You will work as part of a dynamic team, collaborating with chefs, kitchen staff, and other waitstaff to ensure smooth and efficient service.
 All waiters and waitresses will be expected to perform to a very high standard.
 You need to try to know the passengers by name and will need to provide them with the most personable service possible.
 Waiters and waitresses also need to be able to answer specific questions about the menu, promote dishes and offer suggestions.
 You also need to have a good knowledge of the wine, recommending which wines go well with certain foods, and also dealing with very common meal substitution requests.
 These are just some of the many different tasks a waiter has to do.